kolenaIO/kolena/examples/dataset/face_recognition_11/README.md

 This example integration uses the [Labeled Faces in the Wild (LFW)](http://vis-www.cs.umass.edu/lfw/) dataset and Face Recognition (FR) workflow to demonstrate how to test and evaluate end-to-end FR (1:1) model pipelines on Kolena.
-The evaluation stages are: face detection, keypoint extraction, and recognition.
-There are 5,749 unique identifications from the complete dataset with 13,233 images.
-In this example, we are using 9,164 images with one genuine pair and one imposter pair.
+There are 5,749 unique identifications from the complete dataset with 13,233 images, but for illustrative purposes, we are using 9,164 images with one genuine pair and one imposter pair.

 In this example, we track two performance metrics at varying similarity score thresholds: